akshay-rajan/AI/README.md

 2. **Partially Commutative**: A system is said to be partially commutative if, application of a particular set of rules transform a state `x` to a state `y`, then any allowable permutation of those rules also transform `x` to `y`.

 3. **Commutative**: A production system that is monotonic and partially commutative are called Commutative.

+### Node

+A node is a data structure that keeps track of
+- a state
+- a parent (the node that generated this node)
+- an action (action applied to parent to get node)
+- a path cost (from initial state to node)

 ## Search Strategies